 Just imagine: you could have an analogue synth, or maybe just a cheap, mediocre keyboard you got second-hand, and it still could sound exactly like a vintage Mellotron, as used by The Beatles, Genesis and others!
 The Electro-Harmonix Mel 9 is truly magical, and can prove a great addition to your setup.
 The other Electro-Harmonix "organ" pedals are great choices, too, but the Mel 9 is everyone's favourite!
 Find out more

 Having a distortion or overdrive pedal could be a great idea, too, to add some grit to your sound - or just to make a keyboard or synth as noisy as the noisiest guitar!
-It's important to get a pedal with tone control, such as this affordable Blaxx distortion pedal.
+It's important to get a pedal with tone control, such as this affordable Landlord FX Whiskey Chaser Distortion Pedal.
 It's so compact and affordable, that it's really no trouble adding it to your setup!
-Find out more

 6) MXR Phase 90

-Any pitch shifter or octaver pedal can be a really good addition to your keyboard, but the Electro-Harmonix POG 2 offers some incredible possibilities.
-It really has that "wow" factor that can make the simplest keyboard riffs stand out.
-Find out more
+Any reverb pedal can be a really good addition to your keyboard (in fact it's a must have!), but the Electro Harmonix Cathedral Reverb Pedal offers some incredible possibilities with 8 different modes to choose from including a really cool reverse delay.
+It really has that "wow" factor that can make the simplest keyboard riffs stand out and really add some lush dynamics to your playing.
+Find out more.

 If you want crisp, clean delay without decay noise, then the Boss DD-7 is a perfect choice.
 This is an industry standard delay pedal with a range of different modes including reverse and modulation.
 This is easily one of the best pedals for synthesizers as it also provides a tap tempo option so you can dial in an accurate delay.